thatTPR/SourceGraph/index.md

 ## Features

-Parses the entire workspace and builds out a source graph visualization containing the entire workspace
+An interactive source graph built in Typescript and VSIx compatible built for vscode Parses the entire workspace and builds out a source graph visualization containing the entire workspace

 Dynamic view change according to context.
 When reviewing classes you can or certain symbols and namespaces the extension changes accordingly.